charmbracelet/bubbletea/tutorials/commands/README.md

 ## Let's Go!

-For this tutorial we're building a very simple program that makes an HTTP request to a server over HTTP and reports the status code of the response.
+For this tutorial we're building a very simple program that makes an HTTP request to a server and reports the status code of the response.

 We'll import a few necessary packages and put the URL we're going to check in a `const`.